boydm/phoenix_integration/changelist.md

 ## phoenix_integration Changelist

 ### 0.4.0
+  * add the fetch_form function to the Request module
   * support for nested forms.
 Thank you https://github.com/bitboxer
   * support follow_link for phoenix_html 2.10.
 Thank you https://github.com/andreapavoni
   * bump up to Elixir 1.4